julien/shaders/readme.md

 shaders
 ---

-various shaders, mostly for experimenting and learning about glsl
+various shaders, mostly for experimenting and learning glsl

 to view them, use [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer), although it might be possible to use [glslsandbox](http://glslsandbox.com).